fetchai/uAgents/docs/addresses.md

 Your agent will have two types of addresses:

-- `uAgent address:` represents the main uAgent identifier.
-Other uAgents can use this to query the agent's information in the almanac-contract.
+- `uAgent address:` represents the main μAgent identifier.
+Other μAgents can use this to query the agent's information in the Almanac contract.

-- `Fetch address:` provides the agent with the capabilities for interacting with the fetch ledger such as registering in the almanac-contract.
+- `Fetch address:` provides the agent with the capabilities for interacting with the Fetch ledger such as registering in the Almanac contract.